John Debney scores Hannah Montana: The Movie with a new song by Alan Silvestri and Glen Ballard

 Disney music exec.
 Mitchell Leib, composer John Debney, director Peter Chelsom, and songwriter Glen Ballard

-You've only seen 11 images - click here for 16 more scoring session images for this film!
+You've only seen 11 images - click here for 16 more scoring session images !

 Related Movies: Hannah Montana: The Movie (2009)